ggayliye/ECE6720_F_AnalogCircDes/README.md

-# ECE 6720 - Fundamentals of Analog Integrated Circuit Design

-## Project: Designing a Very Wide Band Amplifier
+# Project: Designing a Very Wide Band Amplifier

 Authors: Kyle G. Gayliyev, Peter Gail <br>
-Date: 8- Oct, 2023 - 2023<br>
+Date: 8 - Oct, 2023 <br>
 Course: ECE 6720 - Fundamentals of Analog Integrated Circuit Design, ECE Department, The University of Utah<br>
 GitHub IDs: ggayliye <br>
 Repo: https://github.com/ggayliye/ECE6720_F_AnalogCircDes <br>
 Date: By 15-Dec-2023, 11:59pm (Time of when submission is due/will be ready to be evaluated)<br>
 Copyright: ECE 6720, Kyle G. Gayliyev  - This work may not be copied for use in Academic Coursework.

-## Overview of the Project
+# Overview of the Project
 * Guidence provided by the instructor: Project Description, Sample Circuit, Sample Simulation Setup, Resource References.
 * The goal of the project is to design a very wide-band amplifier, which is widely used in wireless/RF systems.
 * At the heart of this design, there is a differential-input differential-output amplifier, loaded with 50 fF parasitic capacitance.